DeveshSood/My-Story/story.md

 Once upon a time there lived a Crocodile in a forest, he had a friend monkey.
+One day monkey came to meet the crocodile.